 Considering this dark picture, we ask: what is to be done?
 If a downturn is coming, then effective debt collections will be a crucial step in protecting your bank.

 Banks need to identify and treat delinquency early.
 While financial institutions are (as Gartner’s Craig Focardi noted in the Gartner/EXUS webinar on loan collections) more stable than in 2008, with higher capital adequacy ratios (CAR) among major institutions, impaired loan ratios have remained high.

 They sit at 7% for European banks (and at 12% in countries that were directly affected by the Eurozone financial crisis).
 Another debt crisis will likely see this number spike dramatically.
 Spotting borrower delinquency early will help manage your risk exposure.

-Optimising and adapting your collections processes is the most powerful way to identify these patterns.
+Optimizing and adapting your collections processes is the most powerful way to identify these patterns.
 Business as usual won’t work.
-You will need to work more closely with your customers, using easy to use and intuitive tools that capture the entire debt cycle.
-Collections is a process, and your tech needs to reflect that.
+You will need to work more closely with your customers, using easy-to-use and intuitive tools that capture the entire debt cycle.
+The collection is a process, and your tech needs to reflect that.

 As the number of delinquent borrowers increases, banks will have to employ additional channels (like collection self-service) to reach many more customers and allow them to settle their debt by themselves.
-As we’ve emphasised elsewhere, organisations need to assess whether their collections processes make it simple for customers to settle their debts.
+As we’ve emphasized elsewhere, organizations need to assess whether their collection processes make it simple for customers to settle their debts.